Experienced estate agents reveal how you can make sure your home sells in record time, with these 11 top tops.

-Properties today are selling fast, with homes taking just 26 days to sell.
-So how can you you give your home the edge when it comes to viewings?
+So how can you give it the edge when it comes to viewings?

 Green lawns and nicely kept gardens full of flowers will make buyers want to stop for longer and imagine themselves using the space.